 So what does Insurgency offer the prospective sniper?
 Purpose.
 There’s no HUD, no mini-map to detail enemy positions, no red markers hovering above every visible target.
 As the team’s long-range specialist you can use your scope to recon enemy positions and provide fire support over open terrain.
 You might not have much use when it comes to storming the objective, but if you’re using a headset then you’re practically indispensable.

 If you’re put off by the fact that Insurgency is effectively a decade old, then good news: it’s getting a sequel.
-We still don’t know Insurgency: Sandstorm’s release date, but it’s already shaping up to be a great sniper game thanks to the fact that it’s being made with Unreal Engine 4, which will let developers New World Interactive add effects like bullet drop and travel time at long last.
+Insurgency: Sandstorm will be released on December 12 and it’s already shaping up to be a great sniper game thanks to the fact that it’s being made with Unreal Engine 4, which will let developers New World Interactive add effects like bullet drop and travel time at long last.
 From what we played, Insurgency: Sandstorm’s gameplay is excellent, especially when played in co-op against the AI.
+When it releases in December make sure you check out our best co-op games on PC to see if it made the cut.

 Quickscoping and noscoping may not be as feasible in Modern Warfare Remastered as they were in the original game, but the remastered edition of the game is still home to the best pair of sniper missions in gaming: All Ghillied Up and One Shot, One Kill.